Category Archives: Dee Wallace

 My preference is how Michael’s parents were portrayed in the original in their one brief scene.
 They appear to be an upstanding middle-class couple with a nice house and family.
 This makes Michael’s psychotic rampage all the more vague and confusing.

 A fabulous scene at the mental hospital showcases an ominous moment.
-It’s Halloween Eve and Doctor Loomis visits the despondent Michael in the outdoor yard.
-The audience knows he will escape but not when or how things will erupt and who will be slashed, we just know the bloodletting will soon commence.
+It’s Halloween Eve, and Doctor Loomis visits the despondent Michael in the outdoor yard.

 It’s like the original Halloween on steroids.

-Scout Taylor-Compton does a decent job as Laurie Strode but can anyone compare to Jamie Lee Curtis?
+Scout Taylor-Compton does a decent job as Laurie Strode, but can anyone compare to Jamie Lee Curtis?
 I snicker at the thought.
-The rest of the actors portraying the teen friends are okay but not memorable.
+The rest of the actors portraying the teen friends are okay, but not memorable.

-Followed by Halloween II in 2009, Halloween (2007) received enough attention at the time to give fans a flurry of excitement but with the later recreation and reprisal by Jamie Lee Curtis and others from the original, the Zombie offerings won’t be remembered well.
+Followed by Halloween II in 2009, Halloween (2007) received enough attention at the time to give fans a flurry of excitement, but with the later recreation and reprisal by Jamie Lee Curtis and others from the original, the Zombie offerings won’t be remembered well.

 It’s dirty, bloody, and raw but never terrifying.
-Zombie adds story points, some that work and some that don’t but I give the man much respect for dusting off a film as brilliant as Halloween (1978).
+Zombie adds story points, some that work and some that don’t, but I give the man much respect for dusting off a film as brilliant as Halloween (1978).